cloudmesh-community/hid-sp18-523/project-report/report.md

 step 5 - On terminal go to project-code folder

-step 6 - Run below command.
-This will call the REST API and will display
+step 6 - Run command.
+This will call REST API and will display
-         the prediction of train dataset
+         prediction of train dataset

 ```
 make test